Summer Programs

 Scholarships:

 Need based scholarships are available.
-Apply for them within the registration portal (as the second part of the camp application) and we will contact you about our decision prior to the start of the camp.
+Apply for them within the registration portal (as the second part of the program application) and we will contact you about our decision prior to the start of the program.

-Our main method for communicating with you—parents, guardians and campers—will be through the email you list on the camp application.
+Our main method for communicating with you—parents, guardians and participants—will be through the email you list on the program application.
 PLEASE make sure that all email addresses you list in your application are accurate and that you check them regularly.

-Each camp has a mandatory student and parent virtual orientation.
-Please view your camp information for that date.
+Each program has a mandatory student and parent virtual orientation.
+Please view your program information for that date.

 Meals: